qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/tutorials/tutorial-part-4-5.rst

 Now we have replaced the controller with the virtual List and reused the delegate implementation.
-We have only added one line to configure the default item hight.
+We have only added one line to configure the default item height.
 This is necessary, because the virtual List has no auto sizing for the item height.
 This is due to the huge count of model items.